skordal/potato/example/README.md

 signal for the clock generator directly to the processor reset button on the development board.

-### PAEE ROM
+### AEE ROM

-The PAEE ROM is a read-only memory intended to store bootloaders.
+The AEE (Application Execution Environment) ROM is a read-only memory intended to store bootloaders.
 Before continuing, build the bootloader application, located in the `software/` directory.

+    cd software/bootloader
+    make

 Add a block RAM IP to use as the ROM using the Block Memory Generator.
 Name the component "aee_rom".
 In the "Basic" tab choose a "Native" interface type and set "Memory Type" to